AustinNich/reading-notes/texteditors-terminals.md

   Command| Name| Action
   -------|-----|-------
-  pwd| Print Working Directory| This command will show what directory you are currently in
+  pwd| Print Working Directory| This command will show what directory you are currently in. ls| List| Displays everything that is in the current directory. ls /Users/yourname/applications*| List for applications file| Displays everything that is on desktop.

 ----